-We believe that well-performed physiotherapy and rehabilitation support the best outcomes for patients.
-Our excellent team of physiotherapists will support your pet through recovery and rehabilitation, right through to sign-off.
+We believe that well-performed veterinary physiotherapy and rehabilitation support the best outcomes for patients.
+Our excellent team of veterinary physiotherapists will support your pet through recovery and rehabilitation, right through to sign-off.
 At Hamilton Specialist Referrals, when we rehabilitate animals our main aim is to return them to their optimal function quickly, with the least amount of pain and fewest adaptive changes possible.

 We aim to give our animal patients better mobility and gait patterns with improved strength, flexibility and balance.
 This means that their bodies cope with their daily activities, whether they are companion, working or competing animals.
 We work and liaise closely with our team of surgeons as well as external veterinarians on a referral basis to ensure continuity of care.